josueggh/josueggh.github.io/_posts/2016-07-14-device-orientation-and-firebase.md

-As web developer after see the interactive activities before the start of the previous Google I/O as [Paper Planes](https://paperplanes.withgoogle.com/){:target="_blank"} where the user using Google Chrome in their own smart phone could interact with the other assistants in a huge screen, all this by only changing the orientation and position of the phone, so born in my the curiosity to create a project that involves some of this characteristics.
+As web developer after see the interactive activities before the start of the previous Google I/O as [Paper Planes](https://paperplanes.withgoogle.com/){:target="_blank"} where the user using Google Chrome in their own smart phone could interact with the other assistants in a huge screen, all this by only changing the orientation and position of the phone, so born in me the curiosity to create a project that involves some of this characteristics.

  The idea of the project is simple, changing the orientation of the phone in any of their axis will change the background of a webpage and all the devices will be capable to be displayed into one screen with their current color.